 If you have asthma, adding gooseberries to your diet can help you get some relief.
 To make this remedy, crush a few gooseberries and add some honey to the paste.
 Have this every morning so that you don’t get asthma attack during the day.

 Radish contains anti-congestive properties, which can be very useful in treating asthma.
-Blend radish into a paste and
+Blend radish into a paste and extract the juice.
+Mix it with some honey and lemon juice.
+Have a tbsp of this mixture once every day.

 10. Mustard Oil